dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 To install a package manager you need to first know what OS you are running.
 Go to the appropriate section depending on your OS before continuing.
 For several of the package managers I have an install script on [github][] for you to check out.
-Just go to the `package_installs.sh` script for the relevant OS.
+Just go to the `package_installs.sh` script in the folder for the relevant OS.

 ### Linux